leanprover-community/lean4web/doc/Installation.md

 ### Development mode

 - Start the project in development mode

   ```
   npm start
   ```

 - Go to http://localhost:3000

 ### Production mode

 - Compile the project

   ```
   npm run build
   ```

+  On Windows, the subcommand `npm run build:projects` might not work as it is implemented with Bash-Scripts.
+You can call `npm run build:client` instead and have your own logic to build all Lean projects (e.g. call `lake build` inside each project).

 - Start the server

   ```
   npm run prod
   ```

 - To disable the bubblewrap containers, start the server with

   ```
   NO_BWRAP=true npm run prod
   ```

 - Start the client seperately, for example with

   ```
   npm run start:client
   ```

   and open http://localhost:3000

 - To set the locations of SSL certificates, use the following environment variables:

   ```
   SSL_CRT_FILE=/path/to/crt_file.cer SSL_KEY_FILE=/path/to/private_ssl_key.pem npm run prod
   ```